-Lyon Plains, Weston, CT, US > > "Scotograph" was the 19th century term used to describe any instrument for writing in the dark, or by the blind).
-At its > most basic, these types of devices would clamp down on a sheet of paper while providing some sort of guidance (like pair > of evenly spaced rails) so that the user could write a straight line even if vision impaired.
-The Bennett, even in 1896, > was an extremely basic, extremely primitive example of a Scotograph > > To use the Bennett, the user would insert a sheet of paper under the guides and clamp it at the top of the devise.
-To > advance as each line is completed, the user pulls the writing surface upwards.
-There are notches on the back of the > writing surface that a spring pops into to ensure that each line is evenly spaced.
+Lyon Plains, Weston, CT, US

+"Scotograph" was a 19th century term used to describe any instrument for writing in the dark and, by default, also by the blind.
+At its most basic, these types of devices would clamp down a sheet of paper while providing some sort of guidance (like a pair of evenly spaced rails) so that the user could write a straight line even if vision impaired.
+The Bennett, even in 1896, was an extremely crude, extremely primitive example of a Scotograph

+To use the Bennett, the user would insert a sheet of paper under the guides and clamp it at the top of the devise.
+To advance as each line is completed, the user pulls the writing surface upwards.
+There are notches on the back of the writing surface that a spring pops into to ensure that each line is evenly spaced.

 Back to other Wanted Typewriters for the Blind...